-On the knowledge of the respondents about HIV/AIDS, the result reported high knowledge (91%) of HIV/AIDS.
+On the knowledge of the respondents about HIV/AIDS, the result reported a relatively high knowledge (91%) of HIV/AIDS.
 Few (1%) reported not having heard of the infection, while Eight percent (8%) did not respond.
+This result is higher than that obtained in Historically Black Colleges and Universities which reported 82% knowledge of HIV/AIDS among the students [14].
+It is however lower than the 100% recorded in a similar study in a Kenyan University [15].
+This finding is encouraging and needs to be further strengthened by the establishment of HIV/AIDS youth clubs in the University.